 Access Control and Privilege Management.
-Customer's administrators must authenticate themselves via a central authentication system or via a single sign on system in order to administer the Services.
+Customer's administrators and Customer End Users must authenticate themselves via a central authentication system or via a single sign on system in order to use the Services.

 Internal Data Access Processes and Policies - Access Policy.
 Google's internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process personal data.
 Google designs its systems to (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that personal data cannot be read, copied, altered or removed without authorization during processing, use and after recording.
 The systems are designed to detect any inappropriate access.
 Google employs a centralized access management system to control personnel access to production servers, and only provides access to a limited number of authorized personnel.
 Google's authentication and authorization systems utilize SSH certificates and security keys, and are designed to provide Google with secure and flexible access mechanisms.
 These mechanisms are designed to grant only approved access rights to site hosts, logs, data and configuration information.
 Google requires the use of unique user IDs, strong passwords, two factor authentication and carefully monitored access lists to minimize the potential for unauthorized account use.
 The granting or modification of access rights is based on: the authorized personnel's job responsibilities; job duty requirements necessary to perform authorized tasks; and a need to know basis.
-The granting or modification of access rights must also be in accordance with Google's internal data access policies and training.
-Approvals are managed by workflow tools that maintain audit records of all changes.
+The granting or modification of access rights tools that maintain audit records of all changes.
 Access to systems is logged to create an audit trail for accountability.
 Where passwords are employed for authentication (e.g., login to workstations), password policies that follow at least industry standard practices are implemented.
 These standards include restrictions on password reuse and sufficient password strength.
-For access to extremely sensitive information (e.g., credit card data), Google uses hardware tokens.
+For access to extremely sensitive information (e.g., credit card data), Google uses nardware tokens.